arthurshlain/wordpress-simple-cookie-msg/README.md

 # wordpress-simple-cookie-msg

-Display a notice about Cookie usage in Wordpress website.
+Display a notice about Cookie usage in WordPress website.

 * Works even with server caching.
 * Protected from search engine indexation.
-* Language settings
+* Has language translations.

 Usage
 ---
 1. Include `cookie-notification.php` file in `functions.php` file of your WordPress theme.
-2. Modify settings inside.
+2. Modify settings and HTML template inside.
+Do not remove `id` attributes in HTML template.